lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 It was great to see both relatively new and seasoned players.
 People come and go, but it's always sad to see dedicated players losing interest.
 That's why the presence of the format veterans was such a pleasurable experience.

 ![People](/assets/warsaw-eternal-challenge-report/img/fidzio-i-grzesiek.JPG){: width="835" height="730" .w-75 }
-_Maciej "Fidzio" Fidziński (left, piloting RUG Delver) and Grzegorz "Dauthi" Jezierski (right, piloting GB Shallow Grave)_
+_Maciej "Fidzio" Fidziński (left, piloting RUG Delver) and Grzegorz "Dauthi" Jezierski (right, piloting BG Shallow Grave)_

 ![People](/assets/warsaw-eternal-challenge-report/img/jabol.JPG){: width="835" height="730" .w-75 }
 _Tomasz "tomjab" Jabłoński, very sneakily piloting UB Reanimator_